 Employers aren’t required to provide health insurance for part-time employees, even if they provide coverage for full-time employees.

-You’ll learn if you qualify for these options when you fill out your Marketplace application.
+You’ll learn if you qualify for these options when you fill out a Marketplace insurance application.

-If you’re offered coverage by your employer, you may buy insurance through the Marketplace instead.
-But you may not be able to get premium tax credits and other savings based on your income.
+If you’re offered health coverage by your employer, you can buy insurance through the Marketplace instead.
+But you may not qualify for a premium tax credit and other savings based on your income.

-You’ll be eligible for savings only if the coverage your employer offers isn’t considered affordable or doesn’t meet certain minimum standards.
-Learn how to determine if your job-based insurance meets these standards.
+You’ll be eligible for savings only if the insurance your employer offers isn’t considered affordable or doesn’t meet certain minimum standards.
+Learn how to find out if your job-based offer meets these standards.

 It depends on whether the coverage is offered to spouses and dependents.

-Learn how to determine if the employer’s coverage is affordable and meets minimum standards.
+Learn how to determine if the employer’s insurance is affordable and meets minimum standards.